-When a person is unable to pay debts they owe, they are considered bankrupt.
-Bankruptcy is a legal process handled through the federal courts in the United States.
-During this process, bankruptcy judges make the final decisions on cases including whether an individual is eligible to file for bankruptcy or not.
+During this process, bankruptcy judges make the final decisions on cases, including whether an individual is eligible to file for bankruptcy or not.

-Bankruptcy is typically reserved for situations where a borrower is in excessive debt that they are unable to overcome.
-For instance, if you are facing foreclosure on your home or are unable to pay other debt that you own.
+Bankruptcy is for situations where a borrower is in excessive debt that they can't overcome, typically.
+For instance, if you are facing foreclosure on your home or are unable to pay other debts that you owe.

 How do you declare bankruptcy?